 Some of these plans (primarily non-U.S.) provide pension benefits that are paid directly by their sponsoring affiliates out of corporate cash flow rather than a separate pension fund because applicable tax rules and regulatory practices do not encourage advance funding.
 Book reserves are established for these plans.
 The portion of the pension cost attributable to employee service is expensed as services are rendered.
-The portion attributable to the increase in pension obligations due to the passage of time is expensed over the term of the obligations, which ends when all benefits are paid.
+The portion attributable to the increase in pension obligations, which ends when all benefits are paid.
 The primary difference in pension expense for unfunded versus funded plans is that pension expense for funded plans also includes a credit for the expected long-term return on fund assets.